 Gravity is the weakest force in the universe.
-Because of this weakness gravity waves, [See my column in the January-1988 issue of Analog.], the traveling waves made by disturbances in gravity, are below the present threshold of detectability and have never been directly observed.
+Because of this weakness gravitational waves, [See my AV column in the January-1988 issue of Analog], the traveling waves made by disturbances in gravity, are below the present threshold of detectability and have never been directly observed.
 But in the year 2000 this should change.

 If the original star is similar to our sun, its supernova will leave behind a neutron star, a system in which gravity counterbalances the strong interaction and converts protons to neutrons, so that the entire star becomes one giant nucleus held together by gravity.
 If the star is about three times more massive than our sun, the gravitational forces will completely overwhelm the strong interaction that keeps the neutrons apart, so that the system will collapse to a black hole.

 However, such stellar-scale catastrophes do not occur in isolation.
 Most star systems are binaries, and when the nuclear fuel of both members of a binary system is used up, the result can be a neutron star binary, a pair of neutron stars orbiting each other.

 In 1974 Joseph H. Taylor of Princeton University and his graduate student

 Russell A. Hulse detected radio waves from a pair of orbiting neutron stars.

 The timing and Doppler shift of the radio waves from this system allowed

 them to precisely determine the rotation period (about 8 hours).
 They made

 measurements over several years and found that the rotation period was

 decreasing because the stars were slowly "spinning down", losing a tiny